Benchmarking digital publisher’s paywall on app

 • A free or reduced trial offer (something that we see more on mobile than on desktop)

-In the majority of these examples, a free or reduced trial offer is promoted, which isn't always the case on desktop.
+In the majority of these examples, a free or reduced trial offer is promoted, which isn’t always the case on desktop.
 Why?
 Likely because conversion rates across the industry are significantly lower on mobile than on desktop (for a variety of reasons, some of which I discuss here).
 For this reason, the goal of these publishers is to increase engagement on app, forming habits and encouraging the reader to activate notifications amongst other UX features that keep bringing them back to read more.
-After having completed the free trial and , they're highly more likely to continue their subscription.
+After having completed the free trial and onboarding, they’re highly more likely to continue their subscription.

 • Trial reminder toggle – be transparent about the price of subscription and when they’ll be charged more after a free or reduced trial offer